What is the minimum money I need to start stock trading in India?

 The X/3 Rule:

-This is another popular rule among beginners to reduce the risk while investing.
-The rule says to invest only x/3 amount in the beginning, if x is the total amount you intended to invest in a stock.
-Then, after few days you can invest your next x/3 amount to the stock if its doing good.
-And finally the last x/3 again after few days.
+This is another popular rule for beginners to reduce the risk while investing.
+The rule says to invest the only x/3 amount in the beginning if x is the total amount you intended to invest in a stock.
+Then, after few weeks you can invest your next x/3 amount to the stock if it’s doing good.
+And finally the last x/3 again after few months.

 For example, if you intend to invest Rs 10,000 in a stock, don’t buy from the whole amount at one go.
 Invest only 10,000/3= Rs 3,333 initially.
 If you find your stock growing, then you can add Rs 3,333 in the next round of investment and the last Rs 3,334 in the round after that.